atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 - sheer inefficiency and environmental failure of meat
 - related stuff (biorisk, climate, etc)

-in my experience, the vast majority of EAs this massive impact of even
+in my experience, the vast majority of EAs this massive impact of even solely individual choices, and have accordingly chose to become vegan themselves. this is good!